Publish

 - Click New Token.

-- Give it a Name.
+- Give it a Name based on your extension.

 - Set Organization to All accessible organizations.